Skip to main content

 • 3Department of Stomatology, Faculty of Dental Medicine, Université de Montréal, Montreal, QC, Canada

 In a systemic effort to survive environmental stress, organ systems fluctuate and adapt to overcome external pressures.
 The evolutionary drive back toward homeostasis makes it difficult to determine if an organism experienced a toxic exposure to stress, especially in early prenatal and neonatal periods of development.
 Previous studies indicate that primary human teeth may provide historical records of experiences related to stressors during that early time window.
-To assess the molecular effects of early life adversity on enamel formation, we used a limited bedding and nesting (LBN) mouse model of early life adversity (ELA) to assess changes in the enamel organ gene expression and enamel matrix mineralization.
+To assess the molecular effects of early-life adversity on enamel formation, we used a limited bedding and nesting (LBN) mouse model of early-life adversity (ELA) to assess changes in the enamel organ gene expression and enamel matrix mineralization.
 On average, postnatal day 12 (P12) ELA mice weighed significantly less than the controls.
 When adjusted for animal weight, ELA molar enamel volume was reduced as compared with the controls, and the relative mineral density of molar enamel was significantly increased.
 There were no obvious changes in enamel matrix crystal morphology or structure in ELA as compared with the control mouse enamel.
 RNAseq showed extracellular matrix organization to be the most significantly affected GO and reactome pathways, whereas butanote metabolism was the most significantly altered KEGG pathway.
 Transcripts expressing the enamel matrix proteins amelogenin (Amelx) and enamelin (Enam) were among the top 4 most differentially expressed genes.
 When evaluating molecular mechanisms for the changes in gene expression in ELA enamel organs, we found significantly increased expression of Dlx3, while transcripts for clock genes Per1 and Nrd1 were downregulated.
-These findings support the possibility that the developing enamel organ is sensitive to the pressures of early life adversity and produces molecular and structural biomarkers reflecting these challenges.
+These findings support the possibility that the developing enamel organ is sensitive to the pressures of early-life adversity and produces molecular and structural biomarkers reflecting these challenges.

 Introduction

-To study how early life adversity (ELA) affects tooth enamel formation, we used the limited bedding and nesting mouse model (LBN) developed in the Baram lab (810).
+To study how early-life adversity (ELA) affects tooth enamel formation, we used the limited bedding and nesting mouse model (LBN) developed in the Baram lab (810).
 In this model, pup stress is evoked via fragmented maternal care, generated by reducing the amount of nesting material available to the dam beginning at P2 through the end of the study period at P12.

 In mice, the incisor continuously erupts so that all stages of enamel development are present over the length of the incisor, while molars are rooted teeth that develop through sequential stages of development similar to human teeth.
 In molars, enamel formation begins at P2 with the secretion of enamel matrix proteins, including amelogenin, enamelin, and ameloblastin.
 Following the secretion of matrix proteins, the protein matrix is hydrolyzed first by MMP-20, followed by further hydrolysis with KLK4 in the maturation stage.
 As the protein is removed, it is replaced by minerals to form the highly mineralized mature enamel matrix.
 In mouse molars, the maturation stage begins from about P8 and is complete by P15 (11).
-The coincident timing of mouse molar tooth enamel matrix protein secretion and maturation to the timing of early life stress in the LBN model for ELA makes this ELA model ideal to assess the effects of stress of early life on tooth enamel formation.
+The coincident timing of mouse molar tooth enamel matrix protein secretion and maturation to the timing of early-life stress in the LBN model for ELA makes this ELA model ideal to assess the effects of stress of early life on tooth enamel formation.

 Methods

-Limited Bedding and Nesting Early Life Adversity (ELA) Mouse Protocol
+Limited Bedding and Nesting Early-Life Adversity (ELA) Mouse Protocol

 Animals

 Dams were Crh-IRES-Cre +/+ (12), and they were paired with Ai14 tdTomato (13) males, both on a C57Bl6 background.
-The resulting offsprings were Crh-IRES-Cre, Ai14 tdTomato, as previously described (14).
+The resulting offspring were Crh-IRES-Cre, Ai14 tdTomato, as previously described (14).
 Animals were housed in a 12-h light cycle and provided ad libitum food and water.
 All experiments were carried out in accordance with the University of California, Irvine Institutional Animal Care and Use Committee at the University of California-Irvine and were consistent with Federal guidelines.

-Early life adversity was imposed on neonatal mice using simulated poverty by limiting nesting and bedding materials in cages between P2 and P12 (9, 10).
+Early-life adversity was imposed on neonatal mice using simulated poverty by limiting nesting and bedding materials in cages between P2 and P12 (9, 10).
 For the ELA group, a plastic-coated mesh platform was placed ~2.5 cm above the floor of a standard cage.
 Cobb bedding was reduced to cover the cage floor sparsely, and one-half of a single nestlet was provided for nesting material on the platform.
 Control dams and litters resided in standard cages containing ample cobb bedding and one whole nestlet for nesting.
 Control and experimental cages were undisturbed during P2–P12, housed in temperature-controlled rooms (22°C).

 MicroCT Imaging and Analysis of P12 Mouse Mandibles